keu/docs/astro/deferrable-operators.md

 In Airflow, it's common to use [sensors](https://airflow.apache.org/docs/apache-airflow/stable/concepts/sensors.html) and some [operators](https://airflow.apache.org/docs/apache-airflow/stable/concepts/operators.html) to configure tasks that wait for some external condition to be met before executing or triggering another task.
 While tasks using standard operators and sensors take up a Worker or Scheduler slot when checking if an external condition has been met, deferrable operators suspend themselves during that process.
 This releases the Worker to take on other tasks.
 Using the deferrable versions of operators or sensors that typically spend a long time waiting for a condition to be met, such as the `S3Sensor`, the `HTTPSensor`, or the `DatabricksSubmitRunOperator`, can result in significant per-task cost savings and performance improvements.

 Deferrable operators rely on a new Airflow component called the Triggerer.
-The Triggerer is highly available and entirely managed on Astronomer Cloud, meaning that you can start using deferrable operators in your DAGs as long as you're running Astronomer Runtime 4.0+.
+The Triggerer is highly available and entirely managed on Astro, meaning that you can start using deferrable operators in your DAGs as long as you're running Astro Runtime 4.0+.
 As an Astronomer customer, you additionally have exclusive access to several deferrable versions of open source operators.

 This guide explains how deferrable operators work and how to implement them in your DAGs.